Boiler Shop advocates equality of opportunity for people with disabilities; taking the necessary steps to meet their

 This guide is designed to inform everybody who comes to Boiler Shop what we can offer to assist customers who may have particular requirements.

-If you have accessibility requirements and wish to attend a show at Boiler Shop, please CONTACT THE VENUE to see if there's space in the accessible viewing area before booking your ticket.
-Then, buy a ticket through any of our ticketing channels, and let us know you've done that, we can then provide you with an allocated space in the accessible viewing area.
+If you have accessibility requirements and wish to attend a show at Boiler Shop, please CONTACT THE VENUE to see if there's space in the accessible viewing area before booking.
+We will send you a private ticket link to purchase a ticket.
+Let us know you've done that, we can then provide you with an allocated space in the accessible viewing area.

 We do not sell 'accessible viewing area' tickets, just general admission.
 If the event is sold out, we cannot sell extra tickets.